jitesoft/hrafn-router/README.md

  * PSR11 Container
  * PSR15 Handlers

 Most interfaces are swap-able by using a container implementation of choice.
-If no container is defined a container using the `jitesoft/container` and the implementations in the project are used.
+If no container is defined a container using a `SimpleMap` structure will be used.

 Feel free to read the API documentation for more information about what Interfaces you can use to customize the project to your own liking.